leeoniya/uPlot/README.md

 - No transitions or animations - they're always pure distractions.
 - No collision avoidance for axis tick labels, so may require manual tweaking of spacing metrics if label customization signficiantly increases default label widths.
 - No [stacked series](https://everydayanalytics.ca/2014/08/stacked-area-graphs-are-not-your-friend.html) or [line smoothing](http://www.vizwiz.com/2011/12/when-you-use-smoothed-line-chart-your.html).
 See links for how these are each terrible at actually communicating information.
 While neither will be part of the core, uPlot's API makes it easy to implement both: [stacked-series](https://leeoniya.github.io/uPlot/demos/stacked-series.html), [line-smoothing](https://leeoniya.github.io/uPlot/demos/line-smoothing.html).
-- No built-in drag scrolling/panning.
-Maintaining good perf with huge datasets would require a lot of extra code & multiple `<canvas>` elements to avoid continuous redraw and rescaling on each dragged pixel.
-If you have fewer than tens of thousands of datapoints, you can use uPlot's API to implement smooth zooming or panning. e.g. [zoom-wheel](https://leeoniya.github.io/uPlot/demos/zoom-wheel.html), [zoom-touch](https://leeoniya.github.io/uPlot/demos/zoom-touch.html).
-Pagination of data also works well.
+- No built-in drag scrolling/panning due to ambiguous native zoom/selection behavior.
+However, this can be added externally via the plugin/hooks API: [zoom-wheel](https://leeoniya.github.io/uPlot/demos/zoom-wheel.html), [zoom-touch](https://leeoniya.github.io/uPlot/demos/zoom-touch.html).

 ---
 ### Documentation (WIP)